l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 ## Chapter 2 - One program, billions of instances

-*In the end, there's only one program with variations, and we're one of them.
+*In the end, there's only one program with variations, and we're one of them.*

 The universe doesn't rewrite its code.
 It duplicates it, mutilates it, tinkers with it.
 It endlessly recycles the same sequences, the same acids, the same impulses.
 We don't emerge from a miracle, but from iteration.
-Every human cell is a quotation from the same old text, copied, crossed out, folded back on itself.
+Every human cell is a quotation from the same old text, copied, crossed out, folded, sometimes back on itself.
 We are versions.

 What religions called "the soul" was perhaps that residue of identity that the code failed to erase - an illusion of singularity born of the persistence of the same.
 Because, on closer inspection, there are no "species", only variants.
 One program, billions of instances.
 A LUCA - Last Universal Common Ancestor - primordial bacterium which, three billion years later, is still whispering in our cells.
-We think we're evolving; we're declining to keep from declining.
+We think we're evolving; we branch out so we don’t die out.

 Where some see purity, we must see patchwork.
 Nothing has ever been pure in the history of life.
 Everything is contamination, fusion, cohabitation.
 The eukaryote itself - the cell of which we are made - is but a post-apocalyptic assemblage, an unlikely truce between a membrane and an energy-guzzling bacterium.
 What we call "me" is a temporary union of components with divergent loyalties but well understood interests.